 We encourage you to do one of two things:

 Here's that link...

-This month we'd like to encourage you to pray for the church in Uzbekistan.
-Here is a quote from Open Doors on the current situation in this country:
+This month we'd like to encourage you to pray for the church in Pakistan Here is a quote from Open Doors on the current situation in this country:

-For more information on how you can pray for the Central African Republic, click here.
+For more information on how you can pray for the church in Kazakhstan, click here.